Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Always use a belay device correctly attached to the safety harness using a locking karabiner.

 - Weighted bags are provided to give additional support to people belaying a climber who is heavier than themselves.
-Direct belays from weighted bags are strictly not acceptable.
+Direct belays from weighted bags are is not acceptable.

 - Always pay attention to what climbers are doing, and advise partners or other users of any hazards if appropriate.